This year was for being daring, right?

 For a while there I thought I was crazy to take on more work; I wasn’t sure if taking a waitressing position was at all the right thing to do.
 I’m an easily stressed person, creating an easily stressful life for myself BUT I am glad I applied and so glad they hired me.
 I stand by the fact when it comes to life, there is not right or wrong thing to do.
 It’s all a matter of trial and error.
-I tried and I’m a happy bunny and happy is all I really ever want to be.
+I tried and I’m a happy bunny.
 No stressed face yet.
 Here’s hoping the smile sticks.

 Last week was great.
 Exhausting, but great.
 I was at the restaurant all day every day except Thursday, training along side a really lovely team of people who I already feel like I can be my weird and wonderful self around.
 I still can’t carry plates or trays confidently, but hey, everyone else seems confident I’ll get there.
 I hope they’re right.
 That aside, all’s well and I can’t wait to get stuck in again this week.
 Friday night we went out as a staff team and all had such a good time.
 I’m so excited for the restaurant opening.
 As well as a little nervous, of course.